Kotuon/TestTask-FA/README.md

 #### 2D Items:
 "Forget note" button is in the top left, under the close button.
 It will remove the note from the inventory and not place it back into the world.

-Press "Escape" or close button to exit viewport and return to inventory.
+Press "Escape" or the close button to exit the viewport and return to the inventory.
 Press "I" to exit inventory completely

 #### 3D Items:
 3D items can be rotated while holding left click and moving the mouse.
 They can be moved using WASD.
 You can zoom the camera using the scroll wheel on the mouse.

-Press "Escape" or close button to exit viewport and return to inventory.
+Press "Escape" or the close button to exit the viewport and return to the inventory.
 Press "I" to exit inventory completely

 ## Dialogue system
 ### Design